 - ½ teaspoon crushed red pepper flakes

-- 1 lb linguine or pasta of choice
+- 1 lb tagliatelle or pasta of choice

 - ⅓ cup reserved pasta water see note #3

 - Bring 4 quarts of salted water to a boil, cook pasta to al dente according to package instructions.
 Reserve ⅓ cup of pasta water and drain pasta.

 - While pasta is cooking, in a food processor add the basil leaves, garlic cloves, pine nuts, cheese, salt/pepper.
-Blend on high and slowly add in the olive oil.
+Pulse until all ingredients are chopped.
+On high, slowly pour in the olive oil through the spout.
 Open and scrape the sides with a spatula to get any leaves that might have been stuck.
 Blend again and add additional 2 tbsp olive oil.
 Taste and adjust seasoning if necessary.
 (To stop here and store pesto, see note #5)

 - In a large skillet with high walls over medium heat, melt 2 tbsp unsalted butter, add in the pesto, and stir to combine.
 Add in the 3 tbsp of heavy cream and crushed red pepper flakes (optional, if you do not like spicy then omit).
 Whisk together until the sauce is smooth and fully combined.
+Lower heat to simmer.